bombs-kim/pythonp/README.md

 can do something `lines[3], lines[10:]`.

 #### `l`
 `l` is a line from the standard input.
-It doesn't end with a new line character just like each line of `lines`.
+It also doesn't end with a new line character.
-Without `-e` option, `pythonp` read a line from `sys.stdlin` and assign the content to `l` each time you access `l`.
-It's usually used to retrieve only the first few lines.
+Without `-e` option, `l` is the first line from the standard input.
 With `-e` option, it represents each line of the standard input.
 See the feature explanation below to learn `-e` option.